 Our Fertility Clinic Expertly Uncovers the Causes of Infertility

 Today’s fertility treatments restore hope for the 1 in 6 couples that will experience delays in getting pregnant.
 Before we begin to correct the problem, we’ll focus on finding the causes of infertility.
-Your USC Fertility doctor will get to know your unique situation and health history prior to proceeding with evaluation and treatment.
+Your USC Fertility doctor will get to know your unique situation and health history before treating you.